xmr-rs/xmr/README.md

 # xmr - Monero node

 ## License
+Some parts of the code are GPLv3 due to them being base on the `parity-bitcoin` code.

-This project is licensed under the MIT license or the Apache 2.0 license at your option.
+However the code that isn't related to the `parity-bitcoin` code is licensed under the MIT or Apache 2.0 at your option.